Wildmind Buddhist Meditation

 Qantas loses fight with Falun Gong flight attendant

-QANTAS has been ordered to reinstate a flight attendant banned from international duties over her practise of Falun Gong.
+Qantas has been ordered to reinstate a flight attendant banned from international duties over her practise of Falun Gong.

 Sheridan Genrich, from Sydney’s Lane Cove, was demoted to a short-haul attendant after she was threatened by authorities during a 2008 stopover in Beijing and deported because of her spiritual beliefs.